Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Solution Approach

 \subsection{Final Algorithm}

-We now present three strategies that provide SOS2-CD with additional opportunities to escape local optima and thus improve solution quality.
-The first strategy relaxes the assumption of deterministic search direction order.
-Because the order of search direction is arbitrary, we can randomize it after each iteration.
-We can select this strategy by setting the $random$ argument to {\tt TRUE}.
-Second, since the SOS2 approximation model is valid along {\it any search direction} intersecting the current solution, not just the coordinate axes, an operator's fare parameter pair (base fare and markup) defines a natural subset of dimensions to search simultaneously.
-Given a pair of dimensions, this strategy randomly selects the spanning dimension, and then selects the line's slope in this 2D plane uniformly at random from the set of affine lines that intersect the current solution and span the selected dimensions.
-Finally, it drops anchors at evenly spaced points along the sampled line and obtains the next candidate solution maximizing approximated value of $W$.
-While there are many possibilities for multidimensional search directions, we limit to each operator's fare parameter pair.
-Thus, when the algorithm's $multidim$ argument is set to {\tt TRUE}, the list of search directions contains three items: (1) transit parameters, (2) MOD parameters, and (3) the discount multiplier.
-Whenever an operator's fare parameters are selected as the search direction, we sample a new affine line with the aforementioned procedure.
+We now present three acceleration strategies to escape local optima and improve solution quality.
+The first one relaxes the assumption of deterministic search direction order.
+Because the search direction ordering is arbitrary, we can randomize it at each iteration by setting the $random$ argument to {\tt TRUE}.
+Second, we exploit the fact that the SOS2 approximation is valid along \textit{any search direction} through the first-stage problem's solution space, not just those parallel to coordinate axes.
+Natural search direction candidates are those which jointly vary an operator's base fare and markup while holding other parameters constant.
+Given a pair of dimensions, this strategy randomly selects the spanning dimension, and then selects the line's slope in this 2D plane uniformly at random from the set of lines that intersect the current solution and span the selected dimensions.
+Finally, it drops anchors at evenly spaced points along the chosen line and obtains the next candidate solution maximizing the auxiliary objective function.
+When the $multidim$ argument is set to {\tt TRUE}, the list of search directions contains three items: (1) transit parameters, (2) MOD parameters, and (3) the discount multiplier.
+Whenever an operator's fare parameters are selected as the search direction, we sample a slanted line with the aforementioned procedure.
+By considering SOS2-CD over such slanted directions, we unlock directions that navigate trade-offs between high base fares and low markups vs. low base fares and high markups, which would be unavailable with single-coordinate search directions.
 Appendix \ref{App:sos2} fully specifies the subroutine {\sc Search Directions}.